andr-savel/NvimIDE/README.md

 :PlugInstall
 ```
 11) Close nvim
-12) Start nvim again (part of DAP adapters for 'vimpector' plugin will be installed on this stage)
+12) Start nvim again with --cmd option (see below) to install part of DAP adapters for 'vimpector' plugin

 ## Usage
 To use NvimIde project config file should be created.
 See 'doc/project.conf' example for details.